OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_02_Reference_Tables.md

   substance described in the open scientific literature
 * DEF_UNIT_CODE - the is the default unit that should be used for this parameter throughout the temporal tables; this links to R_UNIT_CODE
-* DEF_MDL - this is the default mean-detection-limit (set in the default units) for the particular parameter (if provided)
+* DEF_MDL - this is the default mean-detection-limit (in  default units) for the particular parameter (if provided)
 * DATA_ID - when new parameters are added to this table, the source of the parameter (i.e. where it was first used) should be indicated as an error checking mechanism